yaoman1324/yaoman1324.github.io/_pages/4_teaching.md

 # caption: My first class of Introduction to Sociology in 2021 Fall.
 ---

+In my teaching, I am passionate about equipping students from diverse disciplinary backgrounds with quantitative skills and computational literacy, and about integrating feminist social science insights with rigorous quantitative methods.

 #### Denison University

 * Issues in Feminism: Introduction to Women's and Gender Studies.
 2024Fall, 2025Spring.
 [Syllabus](https://yaoman1324.github.io/assets/files/[public]WGST101_QS290-7_SP_2025_Syllabus.pdf).